-Note that Labsphere normally supplies the plaque in a metal frame, and the metal screws in this frame may rust in the water and eventually stain the Spectralon.
+If you purchased your plaque directly from LabSphere, note that Lab-Sphere plaques are held in their frames with steel screws that rust in water and may eventually stain the Spectralon.
 We recommend you either remove the Spectralon from the frame for use, or replace the screws with plastic or stainless steel versions.
+Plaques supplied through HOBI Labs have stainless steel screws that will not rust.